Is Full Spectrum CBD Better than CBD Isolate

 So let's have at it.

 We'll see if we can track down those studies that "show" results that dozens of brands use to sing the praise of full-spectrum CBD.

-Look... we have read 100's of NIH studies on CBD, endocannabinoids, cannabinoids, and almost every facet of how they work in the brain in body.
+Look... we have read 100's of NIH studies on CBD, endocannabinoids, cannabinoids, and almost every facet of how they work in the brain and body.

 You know what we haven't read yet?